-Qualifying for a lease requires a certain credit score.
-While a low score does not necessarily keep you from leasing, it could require a larger down payment or higher monthly payments overall.
-The higher monthly payment is mainly due to the higher interest rates that leasers with a lower credit score qualify for.
+While no credit score, or a low score, does not necessarily keep you from leasing, it could require a larger down payment or higher monthly payments overall.
+The higher monthly payment is mainly due to the higher interest rates that lessees with a lower credit score qualify for.

 If you are just starting out and don’t have a credit history, there are some options to help you get a lease on a car.
-In addition, once you do get a lease, the lease payments help you establish credit.
-So, the next time you lease, you may get a better interest rate and lower payments.
+In addition, once you do get a lease, the payments help you establish credit.
+The next time you lease, you may get a better interest rate and lower payments.

 By making a bigger down payment on a leased car, you are making an investment in the vehicle.
-In addition to reducing the overall cost of the lease over its term, the willingness to pay extra on a down payment makes you look good in the eyes of the leasing company and could make it easier to qualify for the car lease.
+In addition to reducing the overall cost of the lease over its term, the willingness to pay extra on a down payment eases some of the potential risk for the leasing company and could make it easier to qualify for the car lease.

-Taking over an existing lease represents one way to get a lease with no credit.
-Instead of going through the leasing company, you approach a lease holder about taking over his or her lease.
-While the car company still does a credit check on you, it is more willing to work with you since taking over a lease usually occurs when the other person is in danger of default.
+Taking over an existing lease is one final way to get a lease with no credit.
+Instead of going through the leasing company directly, you approach a leaseholder about taking over their lease.
+While the car company still does a credit check, lenders are more willing to work with you since taking over a lease usually occurs when the other person is in danger of default.

-While you may need to pay a higher down payment or a higher monthly payment, leasing still provides a viable way to drive a new car.
+While you may need to pay a larger down payment and can expect a higher monthly cost, leasing can still be in your future even with bad or no credit history.
+It is a viable way to drive a new car.
 It’s cheaper than buying, and it can help you build credit, assuming you make your payments on time.